fmnoise/zakon/README.md

 > (James 1:25)

-zakon (/zakon/ rus. *закон - law*) is declarative authorization library inspired by https://github.com/ryanb/cancan It uses clojure multimethods under the hood and is highly experimental
+zakon (/zakon/ rus. *закон - law*) is declarative authorization library inspired by https://github.com/ryanb/cancan It has no dependencied (despite clojure itself) and uses clojure multimethods under the hood.Everything is highly experimental.

 ## Usage

+**Not released to clojars yet**

 ```clojure
 (:require '[zakon.core :refer [can! cant! can? any]])